michaelfranz/recogx/README.md

 Test audio was obtained from the author's work environment.
-These audio samples are comparable to the AudioNIST samples, in that they are approximately 1s in length and are recordings of adults verbalising the digits zero through 9.
+These audio samples are comparable to the AudioNIST samples, in that they are approximately 1s in length and are recordings of adults verbalising the digits 0 through 9.
 One difference is that speakers provided samples in different languages.
 This was a quick way to obtain a larger test set.
 If the model is working well, and as long as speakers do not fundamentally change their voices when speaking the foreign language, these samples